knative/docs/docs/eventing/channels/subscriptions.md

       --sink-dead-letter <sink_prefix>:<sink_name>
     ```

     - `--channel` specifies the source for cloud events that should be processed.
     You must provide the channel name.
 If you are not using the default channel that is backed by the
     Channel resource, you must prefix the channel name with the `<Group:Version:Kind>` for the specified
     channel type.
     For example, this is `messaging.knative.dev:v1beta1:KafkaChannel` for a Kafka-backed channel.

     - `--sink` specifies the target destination to which the event should be delivered.
     By default, the `<sink_name>` is interpreted as a Knative service of this name, in the same
     namespace as the subscription.
     You can specify the type of the sink by using one of the following prefixes:

         - `ksvc`: A Knative service.
         - `svc`: A Kubernetes Service.
         - `channel`: A channel that should be used as the destination.
 You can only reference default
         channel types here.
         - `broker`: An Eventing broker.
         - `--sink-reply` is an optional argument you can use to specify where the sink reply is sent.
         It uses the same naming conventions for specifying the sink as the `--sink` flag.
         - `--sink-dead-letter` is an optional argument you can use to specify where to send the cloud
         event in case of a failure.
 It uses the same naming conventions for specifying the sink as the
         `--sink` flag.

             - `ksvc`: A Knative service.
             - `svc`: A Kubernetes Service.
             - `channel`: A channel that should be used as destination.
 Only default channel types can be referenced here.
             - `broker`: An Eventing broker.
-    \
-    &nbsp;
         - `--sink-reply` and `--sink-dead-letter` are optional arguments.
 They can be used to specify where the sink reply will be sent to, and where to send the cloud event in case of a failure, respectively.
 Both use the same naming conventions for specifying the sink as the `--sink` flag.

     This example command creates a channel named `mysubscription` that routes events from a channel
     named `mychannel` to a Knative service named `myservice`.

+    !!! note
-**NOTE:** The sink prefix is optional.
+        The sink prefix is optional.
 You can also specify the service for `--sink` as just
         `--sink <service_name>` and omit the `ksvc` prefix.

 === "YAML"
     1. Create a Subscription object in a YAML file:

         ```yaml